phoenixframework/phoenix_live_view/guides/server/live-layouts.md

     plug :put_root_layout, {MyAppWeb.LayoutView, :root}

-Alternatively, the root layout can be passed individually to the `live` macro of your **live routes**:

-    live "/dashboard", MyAppWeb.Dashboard, layout: {MyAppWeb.LayoutView, :root}

 The "app" and "live" layouts are often small and similar to each other, but the "app" layout uses the `@conn` and is used as part of the regular request life-cycle.
 The "live" layout is part of